 BULK PURCHASES.
 The Company has purchased portfolios of Contracts and assumed the servicing thereon in bulk from other companies that had previously purchased the Contracts from Dealers.
 To date, the Company has made four such bulk purchases aggregating approximately \$22.9 million.
 In considering Bulk Purchases, the Company carefully evaluates the credit profile and payment history of each portfolio and negotiates the purchase price accordingly.
 The credit profiles of the Contracts in each of the portfolios purchased are similar to those in the underwriting standards used by the Company in its normal course of business.
 The Bulk Purchases were made at purchase prices ranging from 93.0% to 100.0% of the aggregate principal balance of the Contracts.
-The Company may consider the purchase of additional portfolios from third parties, but has not made any such purchases since August 1995.
+The Company may consider the purchase since August 1995.
 As of December 31, 1996, Contracts that were acquired in Bulk Purchases and not yet sold account for 0.2% of the Servicing Portfolio.